mysterious-coding/base_entranced/README.md

 * Fixed a bug in Sil's ammo code where `ammo_power_converter`s didn't check for custom maximum amounts (different thing from `ammo_floor_unit`s)
 * Fixed a bug in Sil's ammo code where direct-contact `+use` ammo-dispensing didn't check for custom maximum amounts
 * Fixed a bug where some people couldn't see spectator chat, caused by the countdown teamchat bugfix.
-* Fixed bug with `/class` command not working during countdown.
+* Fixed bug with `class` command not working during countdown.
-* Added confirmation messages to the `/class` command
+* Added confirmation messages to the `class` command
 * Fixed Bryar pistol not having unlimited ammo.
 * Changes to `g_allowVote` are now announced to the server.
-* Fixed `/flourish` not working with gun equipped.
+* Fixed `flourish` not working with gun equipped.
 * You can no longer switch teams in the moment after you died, or while being gripped by a Rancor.
-* You can no longer be `/forceteam`ed to the same team you are already on (prevents admin abusing forced selfkill).
+* You can no longer be `forceteam`ed to the same team you are already on (prevents admin abusing forced selfkill).
-* Fixed a bug with `/forceteam`/`/specall`/`/randomteams`/`/randomcapts`/auto inactivity timeout not working on dead players.
+* Fixed a bug with `forceteam``specall``randomteams``randomcapts`auto inactivity timeout not working on dead players.
 * Fixed jumping on breakable objects with the `thin` flag not breaking them as a result of Sil's base_enhanced code.
 * Fixed `target_print` overflow causing server crashes.
 * Fixed bug with not regenerating force until a while after you captured an item with `forcelimit 1` (e.g. Korriban crystals)
-* Fixed `/bot_minplayers` not working in siege gametype.
+* Fixed `bot_minplayers` not working in siege gametype.
 * Fixed bug with shield disappearing when placing it near a turret.
 * Fixed bug that made it possible to teamkill with emplaced gun even with friendly fire disabled.
 * Fixed a rare bug with everyone being forced to spec and shown class selection menu.